Adrienne is a dog trainer and former veterinary assistant. She has taken several specialized courses on hospice care for

 It may just feel like days ago when your best friend was just a puppy romping around and now you wake up to find a white muzzled friend, with a touch of arthritis but still happy to see you around.
 It is a very sad fact to acknowledge this, but our furry friends are very short lived compared to our life span.
 Indeed, humans are capable of outliving a lot of pets but when each pet gets old it almost feels like an unacceptable fact that somehow always feels to come all too soon.

 Many pet owners indeed have a hard time accepting the fact that their beloved pets will cross the rainbow bridge soon.
-What really makes it worse, is that dogs unlike humans are unable to express with words what is going on mentally, physically and spiritually, often leaving their owners with the heavy load of deciding for them.
+What really makes it worse is that dogs—unlike humans—are unable to use words to express what is going on mentally, physically, and spiritually, leaving their owners with the heavy load of deciding for them.

 It would all be much easier if dogs could simply drift into better life in sleep, but unfortunately, this is not always the case.
 It is up to the owner therefore to decide if and when that much dreaded appointment should be scheduled.

 Many times dog owners cannot make up their mind and therefore decide to ask the vet or the vet staff.
 Unless the dog is visibly in distress or pain, this is a difficult question that ultimately can be answered only by the owner that only knows the pet best.
 Generally, the best guideline is to carefully observe at the dog's quality of life from a neutral, yet compassionate standpoint.